OKyne1/go_enrichment/README.md

 2. Run consolidate_interproscan.py to reformat the output tsv files (at some point this should probably just be included in the R script)

 3. Run plotting_go.R in R

+## Choice of background and gene hits
+Background should proabably be the pangenome, but it would also work using a normal genome (this should probably the first reference genome used in pyseer).